ADKAR Model of Change by Jeff Hiatt

 The ADKAR model for change management was developed by the founder of Prosci Jeff Hiatt in 2003.
 It was introduced as a practical tool by Prosci, a renowned change management consultancy and learning centre.

-The model is mainly intended to be a coaching tool and the model focuses on helping and assisting employees through the change process within organizations.
+The model is mainly intended as a coaching tool that helps employees move through change in a structured way within organizations.

 The five building blocks of the ADKAR model